Is An Employee Entitled To Reasonable Notice Before Starting A Job?

 Prior to finding a new job, the employee did not respond to short-term offers of employment from the employer.
 His reasoning, he explained, was because he could not trust the employer.
 The court found the employee attempted to find a new job, resulting in his starting work in December of that year.
 Furthermore, the court found the employer’s offers of short-term employment to be unreasonable, writing:

 “(The CEOs) emails of November 2 and 4, 2016, were vague and lacked any particulars about start date, number of available hours and scope of work, as well as specifics about what the plaintiff would be paid.
 In the November 2 email, Mr. Nabavi referred to a “reasonable hourly wage” that would be “perhaps something close to what you were getting paid before”.
 In the November 4 email he said he would be “happy to pay at least the same amount as your last employer”.
 While that suggests the defendant would pay a similar rate to what the plaintiff earned previously, absent any details about the amount of work available, the plaintiff could not properly assess how much money he could expect to earn.”

 The court ultimately ordered the employer to pay the employee for six weeks of work based on an annual salary of $125,000, resulting in a judgment for $14,424.

-The lawyers at Lex Arbesman Legal represent both employers and employees in all employment law matters, including wrongful termination.
+The lawyers at NULaw represent both employers and employees in all employment law matters, including wrongful termination.
 We can help employers draft language in the interest of avoiding vague language while also providing legal guidance throughout the employment relationship.
 We also help employees understand their rights, including whether or not they may have been wrongfully terminated.
 Contact us online or call us at 416-481-5604 to schedule your consultation today.